FascodeNet/alterlinux/README.md

 ## About SereneTeam and developers
 SereneTeam is a development team for a Linux distribution composed primarily of junior and senior high school students.
 Almost all are Japanese and there are a total of 24 members.
-[SereneLinux] (serenelinux.com) based on Ubuntu has been developed and released.
+[SereneLinux](serenelinux.com) based on Ubuntu has been developed and released.
 Utilizing our know-how, we are working on the development of Alter Linux, which is the first OS in Arch Linux to be developed in Japan.

 ### Member Twitter
 Link to Twitter of main development members.